Robert MacPherson (BMX rider)

-Robert D. MacPherson (born February 9, 1971 in Norwalk, California) is a retired professional American "Old/Mid School" Bicycle Motocross (BMX) racer who competed mainly from 1995 to 2001.
+Robert D. MacPherson (born February 9, 1971) is a retired professional American "Old/Mid School" Bicycle Motocross (BMX) racer who competed mainly from 1995 to 2001.
 His nicknames were "MacFearsome", and "Big Mac".

 Racing career milestones

 Note: Professional firsts are on the national level unless otherwise indicated.

 Started racing: MacPherson started racing in 1976 at the age of four, where crashed on his first lap around the track in practice.
 He didn't attempt to race again until 1981, and this time he did not qualify.
 In his third race he got fourth place.
 He had a successful child amateur career after that, and then left the sport in late 1986 at 15 years of age.
-He resumed racing in 1994 with the ABA Fall Nationals in Burbank, California on October 21–23, 1994.
+He resumed racing in 1994 with the ABA Fall Nationals in Burbank, California, on October 21–23, 1994.